krypton/dotfiles/README.md

     Fedora:   yum install stow
     Arch:     pacman -S stow

-Then simply use stow to install the dotfiles you want to use:
+Then simply use stow to install the dotfiles:

-    cd ~/personal
-    stow -t ~ .dotfiles
+    stow -t ~ dotfiles